 Exit-Intent® technology is super powerful.
-It works by tracking when people are leaving your site and displaying a campaign to keep them from leaving.
+It works by tracking when people are leaving your site and displaying a campaign to keep them from going.

 In B2C marketing, exit-intent is highly recommended.
 With B2B lead generation, it’s an absolute must.
 Why?

-Because your site traffic is more likely to frequently come and go from your site.
-Just like we saw with the last tip (OnSite Retargeting®), people shop around more when they’re making a business purchase.
+Because your site traffic is more likely to come and go from your site frequently.
+As we saw with the last tip (OnSite Retargeting®), people shop around more when making a business purchase.